Ballast Point Brewing Company: History

 White served as CEO from the company's inception in 1992 until 2015.
 In 2012 Jim Buechler became the company's president and general manager, and in June 2015 he became president and CEO, leaving White with the title of Founder.
 Cherney is the company's chief operations officer and head brewer.

 In October 2015 Ballast Point Brewing & Spirits Inc. filed an initial public offering of stock.
 This offering would make it the first of San Diego County's breweries to go public.
 However, on November 15, 2015, Constellation Brands announced it would acquire Ballast Point Brewing & Spirits for $1 billion.
 The acquisition, which was completed in December 2015, was financed with a combination of debt and cash.

 By July 2016, four of the founders of the company, including founder White, chief operating officer Cherney, and CEO Buechler, left the company to "pursue other interests".
 Marty Birkel was named the new president of the brewery.
 The departures reportedly stemmed from disputes with the new owner, Constellation Brands, over the status of Ballast Point's distilled spirits operation, which was not part of the sale.
 After leaving Ballast Point, White and Cherney moved the spirits operation to Cutwater Spirits, a new company they founded in 2017.

 In December 2019, it was announced that Chicago-based brewery Kings and Convicts was buying Ballast Point from Constellation for undisclosed terms, which industry observers estimate to be between $75 million and $200 million.
 Constellation was reportedly having trouble integrating the brand with their larger operations.
 At its peak under Constellation, Ballast Point's sales were at 431,000 barrels.
 At the time of the announcement, early estimates for 2019 were north of 200,000.
 Meanwhile, Ballast Point's trademark value had dropped over 90 percent from $223 million in January 2018 to $17 million in October 2019.

+In April 2024 Kings & Convicts Brewing closed down Ballast Point Brewing’s Miramar-based brewery resulting in a series of staff lay offs.
+It is unclear if the beer is now produced as contract brew in third party breweries or within the former Saint Archers Facilities in Miramar.

 As of December 2019, they sold 16 different styles of beer.

 East Coast expansion

 On June 12, 2017, Ballast Point opened its new East Coast Brewery and Tap Room in Daleville, part of Virginia's Roanoke Valley.
-The facility began producing beer in September 2017, with the first keg of Grapefruit Sculpin being sent to Virginia Governor Terry McAuliffe in Richmond.
-On September 29th, 2019, Constellation Brands closed the taproom and restaurant areas of the facility in Daleville, cutting 41 employees.
+The facility began producing beer in September 2017, with the first keg of Grapefruit Sculpin being sent to Virginia governor Terry McAuliffe in Richmond.
+On September 29, 2019, Constellation Brands closed the taproom and restaurant areas of the facility in Daleville, cutting 41 employees.